AbdullahKhurram30/Pythlete/README.md

 # Pythlete

+Pythlete is a package designed to enhance data-based decision-making in sports.
+While future versions of the package will include other sports as well, the current version is designed to improve decision-making in Formula 1 racing.

 This is the package's repository.
 This is the final code that will be published.
 Please find the working repository where I am ideating at this link: <https://github.com/AbdullahKhurram30/Pythlete-Working>

 You can find the package download instructions on this link: <https://pypi.org/project/pythlete/>